-- Many contractors equipment policies have conditions that require insureds to carry an appropriate limit of insurance and which, at the time of a loss, penalize those that do not. - 9.
-The value of a lost or damaged article which is part of a group is based on a reasonable proportion of the value of the entire . - 10.
-The value of a lost or damaged part of an item that consists of several parts when it is complete is based on the value of only the or the cost to repair or replace it. - 11. valuation includes a deduction for depreciation.
+7. Many contractors equipment policies have conditions that require Insureds to carry an appropriate limit of insurance and which, at the time of a loss, penalize those that do not.
+8. The value of covered property will be based on the without any deduction for depreciation unless Actual Cash Value is indicated on the schedule of coverages.
+9. The value of a lost or damaged article which is part of a group is based on a reasonable proportion of the value of the entire 10.
+The value of a lost or damaged part of an item that consists of several parts when it is complete is based on the value of only the or the cost to repair or replace it.
+11. valuation includes a deduction for depreciation.